A chipped windshield is more than an aggravation, it can be costly. So is there a way to avoid getting rock chips?

 Even so, by following this one simple rule — don't tailgate gravel trucks — it will definitely reduce your risk of getting a chipped windshield.

-If you do get a rock chip, call GlassLogic Windshield Repair right away so the damage doesn't spread and crack your windshield.
+If you do get a rock chip, call GlassLogic Windshield Repair right away so the damage doesn't spread and crack out your windshield.

 Besides protecting your auto glass, here are other ways to keep your car looking great!: